 We design, develop and manufacture sequencing systems to help scientists resolve genetically complex problems.
-Based on our novel Single Molecule, Real-Time (SMRT\) sequencing technology, our products enable: de novo genome assembly to finish genomes in order to more fully identify, annotate and decipher genomic structures; full-length transcript analysis to improve annotations in reference genomes, characterize alternatively spliced isoforms in important gene families, and find novel genes; targeted sequencing to more comprehensively characterize genetic variations; and real-time kinetic information for epigenome characterization.
-Our technology provides high accuracy, ultra-long reads, uniform coverage, and is the only DNA sequencing technology that provides the ability to simultaneously detect epigenetic changes.
-PacBio\ sequencing systems, including consumables and software, provide a simple, fast, end-to-end workflow for SMRT sequencing.
+Based on our novel Single Molecule, Real-Time (SMRT) Sequencing technology, our products enable: de novo genome assembly to finish genomes in order to more fully identify, annotate and decipher genomic structures; full-length transcript analysis to improve annotations in reference genomes, characterize alternatively spliced isoforms in important gene families and find novel genes; targeted sequencing to more comprehensively characterize genetic variations; and real-time kinetic information for epigenome characterization.
+Our technology provides high accuracy, ultra-long reads, uniform coverage, and the ability to simultaneously detect epigenetic changes.

-In September 2015, we announced that we had launched a new nucleic acid sequencing platform, the PacBio Sequel\\TM System, which provides higher throughput, more scalability, a reduced footprint and lower sequencing project costs compared to the PacBio\ RS II System, while maintaining the existing benefits of our SMRT Sequencing Technology.
+In September 2015, we announced that we had launched a new nucleic acid sequencing platform, the PacBio SequelTM System (the "Sequel System"), which provides higher throughput, more scalability, a reduced footprint and lower sequencing project costs compared to the PacBio RS II System, while maintaining the existing benefits of our SMRT Sequencing Technology.

 In June, 2017, we closed an underwritten public equity offering pursuant to which we sold, in total, 17,732,257 shares of our common stock at a price of \$3.10 per share.
-We paid a commission equal to 4% of the gross proceeds from the sale of shares of our common stock and the total net proceeds to us from the offering, after deducting the underwriting discount and paid offering expenses, were approximately \$52.7 million, which excludes approximately \$0.2 million of offering expenses that were unpaid as of June 30, 2017.
+We paid a commission equal to 4% of the gross proceeds from the sale of shares of our common stock and the total net proceeds to us from the offering, after deducting the underwriting discount and paid offering expenses, were approximately \$52.5 million.